Buying a Home? Red Flags to Watch Out For

 Standing water on the property could be an indication of poor drainage.
 Saturated ground can cause basements to flood and foundations to heave.
 There are many things that homeowners can do to take care of poor drainage, but if this hasn't been done by the existing homeowner, a home could suffer serious long-term damage.

-There's nothing more discouraging for North Bend home buyers than to fall in love with a home that may have serious problems.
+There's nothing more discouraging for Georgetown home buyers than to fall in love with a home that may have serious problems.
 If you're a home buyer who wants to purchase a house with these or other red flags, consult with a professional real estate agent and hire a home inspector.